 Damages in a Vehicle Injury Claim

-In a vehicle accident claim, the plaintiff will generally be seeking damages to compensate them for their injuries.
+In a vehicle accident claim, the plaintiff will generally be seeking damages to compensate for injuries.
 Damages are made up of economic damages and non-economic damages.
 Economic damages include things like past and future medical care, lost wages, loss in earning capacity, and property damage.
 Non-economic damages can include pain and suffering, emotional distress, loss of consortium, loss of enjoyment of life, and loss of companionship.

 Vehicle and transportation accidents can involve a single-driver or multiple drivers.
 Injuries can impact drivers, passengers, and even people walking down the sidewalk.
 Vehicle accident claims can be complicated, involving multiple parties and insurance companies.
 Contact an attorney with experience in handling vehicle injury accidents to make sure you get the compensation you deserve.
 If you were injured in an accident, contact the law firm of Gilman & Bedigian.
 Our experienced attorneys have years of experience handling motor vehicle and personal injury cases throughout Maryland.
 Do not hesitate to contact our offices today for a free consultation.